 The Ballistix Max RGB kit ranked last on the CPU performance charts, though it performed particularly well in the Microsoft Office tests.
 The Ballistix Max RGB's standing improved in the gaming tests and was faster than the Bolt XR DDR4-3600 C18 memory kit.

-The Ballistix Max RGB didn't have a better showing on the AMD platform.
-The memory kit came in last in both CPU performance and gaming charts.
+The Ballistix Max RGB didn't have a better showing on the AMD platform either.
+The memory kit came in last in both CPU performance and gaming RAM benchmarks.
 It's really not the memory's fault though.
 AMD's Ryzen 3000 processors typically allow synchronous operation between the Infinity Fabric clock (FCLK) and memory clock (MCLK) up to DDR4-3600, so anything past that tends to result in worse performance in many types of workloads due to the increase latency.

 Still, the Ballistix Max RGB delivered the best performance in Cinebench R20, HandBrake x265 and 7-Zip decompression workloads.

 Overclocking and Latency Tuning